 Simply telling teachers you value relationships is not enough.
 Even providing time to do so will not truly empower teachers with the tools they need to reach ALL students.
 Provide teachers with specific strategies, curriculum, and training needed to engage all students in positive relationships that will allow deeper learning to occur.
 Too often we, as campus leaders, assume all teachers are comfortable and skilled in building relationships and establishing a positive classroom culture.
 I agree that most of the teachers I know value relationships, but many will tell you they need help in reaching the toughest of students who come to us with stories that break our hearts.
 Stories that shut them down at the first sign of adversity or challenge and stories that have created defensive barriers so thick it takes a variety of tools implemented over time to unlock their hearts.

 Relationships are complex partnerships requiring high levels of mutual trust.
 Let’s vow as campus leaders to never allow our actions or words to imply ease in this work of establishing authentic teacher-student relationships.
 May we always remember… it starts with me.
 After all, the culture of campuses depends on it!

-About the Author: Lauren Ambeau is the principal at Brookside Intermediate in Clear Creek ISD, former elementary school principal, strong advocate for increasing SEL in secondary schools, and passionate about servant leadership.
+Lauren Ambeau is the Executive Director of Elementary Teaching and Learning for Friendswood ISD.
+She was a former principal at Brookside Intermediate in Clear Creek ISD, former elementary school principal, a strong advocate for increasing SEL in secondary schools, and passionate about servant leadership.
 She was the Clear Creek ISD Secondary Principal of the year in 2016-2017 and shares her journey of school transformation in her blog titled Vulnerable Leadership.